Sum1Solutions/s1s-cloudflare-pages/README.md

 # YouTube Embed React Project

-This project is a simple React application that embeds a YouTube video and includes authentication using Auth0.
+This project is a simple React application that embeds a YouTube video.
 It's built with Vite for fast development and optimized production builds.

 ## Project Structure